 Going in history, the Mycenaeans offered oil to the gods, Hippocrates used it as a medicine, while Aristotle considered olive growing science.

-Olive oil is the basis of the Mediterranean diet and one of the most healthy foods.
-The rich content of only unsaturated fat and antioxidants protect the body from oxidative stress, important aging factor.
-Number of studies indicate that also relates to the reduction of cardiovascular diseases, the "bad cholesterol", triglycerides and blood pressure.
+Olive oil is the basis of the Mediterranean diet and one of the healthiest foods.
+The rich content of only unsaturated fat and antioxidants protects the body from oxidative stress, an important aging factor.
+Several studies indicate that also relates to the reduction of cardiovascular diseases, the "bad cholesterol", triglycerides and blood pressure.

-Also, according to research done in 2014 by the University of Madrid, in countries that consumption of olive oil is widespread, it is lower the frequency of osteoporosis.
-Finally, there are few studies suggesting that olive oil contains substances that act protective to various forms of cancer.
+Also, according to research done in 2014 by the University of Madrid, in countries the consumption of olive oil is widespread, it lowers the frequency of osteoporosis.
+Finally, few studies are suggesting that olive oil contains substances that act protectively against various forms of cancer.

-Besides ally of our health, the oil is an ally of our beauty.
+Besides all of our health, this oil is an ally of our beauty.
 Thanks to the anti-inflammatory properties, helps fight skin redness caused by acne and other skin conditions such as eczema.

-Still, thanks to its moisturizing properties, is ideal mask for hair and good way to remove makeup at the end of the day.
-Also, the content of vitamins, minerals and trace elements make it a key ingredient in anti-aging creams and facial masks, which give nourishment and hydration.
+Still, thanks to its moisturizing properties, is an ideal mask for hair and a good way to remove makeup at the end of the day.
+Also, the content of vitamins, minerals, and trace elements make it a key ingredient in anti-aging creams and facial masks, which give nourishment and hydration.

-According to mythology, the Centaurs were creatures with horse body but with chest, arms and a human head.
-After their victory against the Lapiths, they led to Ilia and captured Foloi, from where they attacked to the local residents and passers.
+According to mythology, the Centaurs were creatures with horse bodies but with chests, arms, and a human head.
+After their victory against the Lapiths (/ˈlæpɪθs/; Ancient Greek: Λαπίθαι), they led to Ilia and captured Foloi, from where they attacked to the local residents and passers.